-One thing that no one tells you when you are pregnant, is what to do when you are first night home from hospital and baby won’t sleep.
+One thing that no one tells you when you are pregnant is what to do when you are first night home from hospital and baby won’t sleep.
 Take solace in knowing that it is absolutely normal for your baby, but you may find it torturous for yourself.
-Learn few tips to help you develop more mature sleep rhythms and survive those initial sleepless nights mentally and emotionally with your newborn.
+Learn a few tips to help you develop more mature sleep rhythms and survive those initial sleepless nights mentally and emotionally with your newborn.

-You may have kept your comfortable bedside bassinet ready before arrival of your baby and may have envisioned how your baby is going to sleep in bassinet while you watched her cute little face peacefully dreaming.
+You may have kept your comfortable bedside bassinet ready before arrival of your baby and may have envisioned how your baby is going to sleep in the bassinet while you watched her cute little face peacefully dreaming.

 It sounds so amazing until you bring your little one home from the hospital.

-Those multiple feeding per night, fussy baby who wouldn’t go back to sleep even after endless rocking, 2:00 a.m accidental diaper changes, and above all, cuddling and going back and forth in the house to soothe the crying of the newborn, can turn you into furious zombie.
+Those multiple feeding per night, fussy baby who wouldn’t go back to sleep even after an endless rocking, 2:00 a.m accidental diaper changes, and above all, cuddling and going back and forth in the house to soothe the crying of the newborn, can turn you into a furious zombie.

-Newborn’s sleep schedule is little weird.
-They sleep about 16-18 hours a day during first two weeks of their life.
+Newborn’s sleep schedule is a little weird.
+They sleep about 16-18 hours a day during the first two weeks of their life.
 Yet they awaken so frequently, every 2 to 3 hours even at night.
 They are still following their schedules as they are in their mom’s womb.

-While there is no easy getting away with this phase of newborn’s life but understanding the fundamentals of baby sleep can help you cope and avoid the mistake that may jeopardize the development of healthy sleep habits.
+While there is no easy getting away with this phase of the newborn’s life but understanding the fundamentals of baby sleep can help you cope and avoid the mistake that may jeopardize the development of healthy sleep habits.

 - Fundamental of Baby Sleep